How to Enroll In a Nursing School near Union Nebraska

 Registered nurses are the largest occupation in the healthcare delivery system.
 RNs practice in numerous different medical environments, such as Union NE hospitals, private practices, outpatient clinics, nursing homes and even schools.
 Their general job is to assist doctors in the care of their patients.
 However, the particular duties of a registered nurse will depend on their job or specialization in addition to where they work.
 Some of the functions of an RN may include:

 - Performing physical examinations

 Nurses with a higher degree may have more high level job duties and accountabilities.
-Nurse practitioners (NP), for instance, must hold a Master’s Degree and often work more independently than their RN counterparts.
-They can administer primary or specialty care services, prescribe medications, and diagnose and treat common illnesses or injuries.
+Nurse practitioners (NP), for instance, must hold a Master’s Degree and normally work more independently than their RN counterparts.
+They can deliver primary or specialty care services, prescribe medications, and diagnose and treat basic illnesses or injuries.

 Nursing Degrees Available